 BOOK II - Page 2

 Duhem on Physical Theory and Metaphysics

-Mach influenced Duhem who called his own philosophy of science Positivist.
+Mach influenced Duhem who in turn also called his own philosophy of science positivist.
 But there were other intellectual influences in Duhem’s thought, and as a result Duhem differed from Mach in at lease two important respects: firstly Duhem accepted scientific theory as a valid and integral part of science, and secondly he reserved a place in human knowledge for metaphysics.
-Mach's philosophy is often called "scientistic", by which is meant the view that only science offers valid knowledge and that no nonphenomenalist discourse, which is summarily called "metaphysical", is valid.
+Mach’s philosophy is often called “scientistic”, by which is meant that only science offers valid knowledge and that no nonphenomenalist discourse, which is summarily called “metaphysical”, is valid.
 While Mach was a physicist, philosopher, historian of science, and atheist, Duhem was a physicist, philosopher, historian of science and believing Roman Catholic.
 Like Mach, Duhem rejected the mechanistic, atomistic physics although for very different reasons than Mach.
-But unlike Mach, Duhem wished to retain the natural philosophy and cosmology of the Aristotelian and Scholastic philosophies upon which had been built the theology of his religion since Thomas Aquinas.
+Unlike Mach, Duhem wished to retain the natural philosophy and cosmology of the Aristotelian and Scholastic philosophies upon which had been built the theology of his religion since Thomas Aquinas.